Active ingredient

 Treatment with MabThera uses four separate infusions given at weekly intervals.
 Corticosteroids will usually be given by injection before the start of MabThera treatment.
 Corticosteroids given by mouth may be started at any time by your doctor to treat your condition.

-If you respond well to treatment, you may be given MabThera as a maintenance treatment.
+If you are 18 years of age and older and respond well to treatment, you may be given MabThera as a maintenance treatment.
 This will be administered as 2 separate infusions which are given 2 weeks apart, followed by 1 infusion every 6 months for at least 2 years.
 Your doctor may decide to treat you longer with MabThera (up to 5 years), depending on how you respond to the medicine.

 e) If you are being treated for pemphigus vulgaris